 Since joining Des Voeux Chambers in 2015, Jonathan has appeared in the Court of First Instance and the Court of Appeal, both in his own right and as junior counsel.
 He is regularly instructed in trials and interlocutory applications including striking out, summary judgment, default judgment, expert evidence, specific discovery and security for costs, and also routinely receives instructions for advisory work.

-Jonathan became a tenant of Des Voeux Chambers in 2015, after obtaining his JD degree with First Class Honours from the University of Hong Kong and his LLM degree with a full scholarship from the University of Cambridge specialising in commercial law.
+Jonathan obtained his JD degree with First Class Honours from the University of Hong Kong and his LLM degree from the University of Cambridge specialising in commercial law with a full scholarship.
 Prior to reading law, he studied Economics at the University of California, Berkeley, and graduated with Distinction.

 - Charles Ching Memorial Scholarship (2014)